Function Call

 Any number of arguments

-Returns the smallest number among the arguments.
+Returns the minimum value among the arguments.

 @round